Rockybilly/BLG458E-2019-2020-Spring-Final-Tests/part3/README.md

 Both should work (take note that outputs are sorted in lexicographic order).

-If the result list is empty (no anagrams), this whould be printed instead.
+If the result list is empty (no anagrams), this should be printed instead.

 `"There are no anagrams."`